-Possession and /or use of a weapon (as defined in section C (2) of the Criminal Code of Canada) is not acceptable at École Morden Middle School.
+Possession and/or use of a weapon (as defined in section C (2) of the Criminal Code of Canada) is not acceptable at École Morden Middle School.
 As required by Provincial Statute [P.S.A.
 Section 96 (f)] any offensive or dangerous weapon will be seized and handed over to the Principal who shall notify the parent / guardian.
+School Administration may take disciplinary action as well as initiate a formal threat assessment to ensure the ongoing safety of the school community.

-Alcohol/Illicit Drugs
+Alcohol and Drugs

-The use and /or possession of, and/or being under the influence of alcohol and illicit drugs will not be tolerated at École Morden Middle School.
-Any alcohol or drugs will be confiscated.
-If deemed necessary, a search of personal effects may be conducted and police may be contacted as per Western School Division Policy JFG.
+The possession, use, and trafficking (selling/sharing) of alcohol and/or drugs will not be tolerated at École Morden Middle School.
+Any alcohol or drugs will be confiscated and destroyed or turned over to Police.
+If deemed necessary, a search of personal effects may be conducted and police may be contacted as per Western School Division Policy.
+Students will be referred for appropriate counselling services and other relevant support with an expectation they fully participate.
+Parents/guardians will be involved in all stages of the discipline and support planning process.